 She has served on various Boards of Directors and as member and chair for a number of audit committees.
-Her key appointments include: Since 2014, the Board of Directors of Rai Way S.p.A.
-From 2012 to 2014, she was a member of the Board of Directors of FCA - Fiat Chrysler Automobiles NV and served on their Audit Committee.
-From 2008 to 2014, she was a member of the Board of Directors and a member of Simmel Difesa S.p.A.
+Her key appointments include: From 2012 to 2014, she was a member of the Board of Directors of FCA - Fiat Chrysler Automobiles NV and served on their Audit Committee.
+From 2014 to 2020, she was a member of the Board of Directors of Rai Way S.p.A. and chair of the Audit Committee.
+From 2008 to 2014, she was a member of the Board of Directors of Simmel Difesa S.p.A.
 From 2012 to 2014, she was a member of the Board of Directors and a member of the Audit Committee for Gentium S.p.A.
 From 2015 to 2017, she was member of the Board of Directors and Chair of the Audit Committee of Fiera Milano S.p.A.